mtrazzi/cool/README.md

 similar to thomas frank's impossible list, though for me it's more "stuff I'd be happy to have done on my deathbed"

+# Rule

+1. You cannot change a goal once it's been committed.
+2. You cannot change Rule 1 or Rule 2 after their first commit.

 ## music goals

 - [ ] release a 1h mix on soundcloud